-- The Board of Directors of ONLY WORLD GROUP HOLDINGS BERHAD (“the Company”) has adopted the following Code of Ethics and Conduct for Directors (hereinafter referred to as “the Code”)
+- The Board of Directors of ONLY WORLD GROUP HOLDINGS BERHAD (“the Company”) has adopted the following Code of Ethics and Conduct for Directors and Employees (hereinafter referred to as “the Code”).

-- It is the intention of the Code for the Board and each Director to direct their attention to the areas of ethical risk, provide guidance to Directors to assist them to identify and handle ethical issues, provide procedures to report unethical practices, and encourage the development of a culture of honesty, trust, responsibility and accountability.
+- It is the intention of the Code for the Board, Director and Employees to direct their attention to the areas of ethical risk, provide guidance to Directors and Employees to assist them to identify and handle ethical issues, provide procedures to report unethical practices, and encourage the development of a culture of honesty, trust, responsibility and accountability.
 The Code reflects the Company’s commitment to integrity, transparency, accountability and self-regulation.

 Code of Ethics